tr8dr/tr8dr.github.io/_posts/2020-08-13-FeatureSelection.markdown

 While deep-learning ANNs allow for non-linearities, unlike PCA, auto-encoders cannot classify the relative importance of features based on feature -> class fidelity.

+## Intermediate Conclusions
+Each approach has drawbacks and may or may not be suitable for a given data set:

+- PCA has significant drawbacks related to decomposing based on variance, ignoring class labels
+- LDA improves on PCA, but requires linear separability
+- Auto-Encoders allow for non-linear transformation in feature reduction, but not aware of class labels

 ## Next
 In the next post will describe a distribution based approach and compare to a ML model importance based approach.